 1. Get an SSD Drive.

-The latest generation of Hard Disks (appearing in Macbook airs) are called SSD drives.
+The latest generation of Hard Disks (appearing in Macbook Airs) are called SSD drives.
 They use memory on a chip (like a thumb drive).
 They have no moving parts.
 They are much faster.
-An SSD drive doesn’t speed up everything that you do on your mac, but it certainly does speed up boot time.
+An SSD drive doesn’t speed up everything that you do on your mac, but it certainly does speed up boot time, opening Applications, and saving files.
 If you don’t have one it’s by far the best way to reduce your boot time and speed up the load time of applications.
 See this article for how to install one!

 2. Quit apps when you Shut Down.